grpc/grpc-go/Documentation/anti-patterns.md

 `grpc.Dial` uses "passthrough" as the default name resolver for backward compatibility while `grpc.NewClient` uses "dns" as its default name resolver.
-This subtle diffrence is important to legacy systems that also specified a custom dialer and expected it to receive the target string directly.
+This subtle difference is important to legacy systems that also specified a custom dialer and expected it to receive the target string directly.

 For these reasons, using `grpc.Dial` is discouraged.
 Even though it is marked